kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 * class `CI_Loader`
 * class `CI_Input`

-and a library which are modified:
+and a library which is modified:

 * class `CI_Upload`